bbc/rd-ext-lib-zeroconf-monkey/README.md

 # zeroconf-monkey

-A thin wrapper on top of the Python module 'zeroconf'.
+A thin wrapper on top of the Python module 'zeroconf' available from https://github.com/jstasiak/python-zeroconf.

 ## Introduction